 Coming back down the chains was just as harrowing as going up.
-I flipped around and went hand over hand backward down the trail.
+I flipped around and went hand over hand down the chain while walking backwards down the trail.
 Jenn just scooted along and had me spot her feet to the step downs.
 There was still the problem with passing people heading up to the summit.
 From the wiggles on down, we were glad we packed hiking poles.
 We just needed to secure them well while crossing the chains.

 Final Thoughts on Angels Landing